luzianscherrer/gitanchor/README.md

 ## ETHOnline Hackathon

 This is my contribution to the [ETHOnline Hackathon](https://online.ethglobal.com) taking place from September 2nd to 28th, 2022.
+For more information visit the [GitAnchor ETHOnline Project Page](https://ethglobal.com/showcase/gitanchor-kag9g).

 ## Components